and well-being of children and youth

 Co-hosted by the Canadian Paediatric Society and the American Academy of Pediatrics, this meeting brings together health care providers and researchers working with children, youth and families in American Indian, Alaska Native, First Nations, Inuit, Métis and other Indigenous communities.
 Participants share model programs and research, learn about prevalent health problems, and acquire practical skills for use in community settings.
 Opportunities to share knowledge and support one another’s efforts, to network and develop partnerships are built into the program.

-The conference organizers represent Aboriginal and Native American organizations in Canada and the United States.
+The conference organizers represent Aboriginal and Native American organizations in Canada, the United States, Central and South America.